 The Nottingham Centre for Transgender Health

 Not everyone who comes to us will be sure that they want to change gender.
-We are happy to see people who wish to have support around exploring issues to do with their gender.
-You do not have to have any kind of diagnosis before coming to see us.
-You do not need to have had psychotherapy before attending.
+We are happy to see people who wish to have support to explore issues to do with their gender.
+People do not have to have any kind of diagnosis before coming to see us and do not need to have had psychotherapy or a psychiatric assessment before attending.

 Service opening hours

 Monday – Friday, 9am - 5pm

 Outside of these hours, you can contact your GP service or NHS 111.
 You can also contact the Samaritans helpline.
 In an emergency do attend your local Accident and Emergency (A&E) department.

 Access to the centre

 There are access issues at Broad Street and we want to ensure that they cause as little difficulty as possible.
 We have very limited availability of wheelchair accessible rooms which are located at the Heathcote Street entrance to the building.
 It would be very helpful if you could let us know if you or someone with you requires wheelchair access in advance so that we can plan rooms and ensure that the Heathcote Street entrance is staffed.

 The Broad Street entrance is accessed by a small number of steps.
 We do have a number of rooms on the ground floor which are then accessible without further stairs.
 However, a large number of our rooms are upstairs and there are no lift facilities in the building.
 If mobility issues mean that further stairs are likely to be a problem for you or someone attending with you, please let us know so that we can organise rooms accordingly.